kubeflow/website/content/en/docs/components/pipelines/concepts/metadata.md

 +++

-**Note:** Kubeflow Pipelines has been migrated from [kubeflow/metadata](https://github.com/kubeflow/metadata) to [google/ml-metadata](https://github.com/google/ml-metadata) for Metadata dependency.
+**Note:** Kubeflow Pipelines has moved from using [kubeflow/metadata](https://github.com/kubeflow/metadata) to using [google/ml-metadata](https://github.com/google/ml-metadata) for Metadata dependency.

-Kubeflow Pipelines output information of *Executions*, *Artifact* of a pipeline run, which can be the status of a task, availability of artifacts, custom properties associated with Execution or Artifact, etc.
+Kubeflow Pipelines output information of *Executions*, *Artifacts* of a pipeline run, which can be the status of a task, availability of artifacts, custom properties associated with Execution or Artifact, etc. Learn more at [ML Metadata Get Started](https://github.com/google/ml-metadata/blob/master/g3doc/get_started.md).

 You can view the connection between Artifacts and Executions across Pipeline Runs, if one Artifact is being used by multiple Executions in different Runs.
 This connection visualization